jqueryscript/ChatGPT-Resources/README.md

 - [Integrate-ChatGPT-in-Excel-using-VBA](https://github.com/Sven-Bo/Integrate-ChatGPT-in-Excel-using-VBA) - Revolutionize your spreadsheet game with OpenAI's ChatGPT in Microsoft Excel using my custom VBA code.
 - [word-GPT-Plus](https://github.com/Kuingsmile/word-GPT-Plus) - A word add-in which integrates the chatGPT model into Microsoft Word.
 Both official and web api is supported.
 - [BlenderGPT](https://github.com/gd3kr/BlenderGPT) - Use commands in English to control Blender with OpenAI's GPT-4.
+- [JavaGPT](https://github.com/FrankCYB/JavaGPT) - A Java GUI that interfaces ChatGPT API.
+- [DelphiOpenAI](https://github.com/HemulGM/DelphiOpenAI) - OpenAI API client for Delphi.
+Use ChatGPT, DALL-E and other products.

 ## CLI
 - [Best Tools To Interact With ChatGPT In CLI](https://www.scriptbyai.com/best-chatgpt-cli-tools/) - 10 best and free CLI tools for ChatGPT: streamline your workflow, enhance your conversational AI experience, and unlock new opportunities with these powerful resources.